drowse314-dev-ymat/dotfiles/README.md

 ## Vimperator

-Assume that vimperator is installed on you Firefox.
+Assume that vimperator is installed on your Firefox.

 ### Prepare plugin-loader environment.